night-fury-rider/numerologist/README.md

 # Numerologist

 It is a React Native app developed for numerology assist.
+It provides personalized numerology readings and insights based on your birthdate and name to help guide your life decisions and reveal hidden patterns.

 This app has following features:
 <pre>